 To be consistent, why don’t the Swiss just ban algebra?

-James Gregory Boom is a writer, lecturer, and consultant.
+Jason Van Boom is a consultant, lecturer, and writer.

 [Tikkun Daily has an update on this story here].